Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server.md

   Verify the server is running by browsing to `http://localhost:3000/`.

 ## Listen for HTTP POST requests
-The web server is going to receive `POST` requests from Team Services, so you need to handle those requests in your server.
+The web server is going to receive `POST` requests from VSTS, so you need to handle those requests in your server.

 1. At the end of the `app.js` file, add the following code, and save the file.